awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-classification.md

 You create a video classification labeling job using the Ground Truth section of the Amazon SageMaker console or the [CreateLabelingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html) operation\.

+Your video files must be encoded in a format that is supported by the browser used by the work team that labels your data\.
+It is recommended that you verify that all video file formats in your input manifest file display correctly using the worker UI preview\.
+You can communicate supported browsers to your workers using worker instructions\.
+To see supported file formats, see [Supported Data Formats](sms-supported-data-formats.md)\.

 **Important**
 For this task type, if you create your own manifest file, use `"source-ref"` to identify the location of each video file in Amazon S3 that you want labeled\.
 For more information, see [Input Data](sms-data-input.md)\.